exercism/csharp/exercises/practice/proverb/.approaches/for-loop/content.md

 ### And all for the want of a ...

-The last line is of the form: "And all for the want of a <FIRST_SUBJECT>.", which translates to:
+The last line is of the form: "And all for the want of a &lt;FIRST_SUBJECT&gt;.", which translates to:

 ```csharp
 lines[lines.Length - 1] = $"And all for the want of a {subjects[0]}."